 Another safety consideration for driving with dogs is seat placement.
 I always keep my dogs in the back seat and think it’s a good idea.
 Of course, I do know people who let their dog ride shotgun and I understand wanting the company in the front seat.
 I just don’t think it’s a good idea and I don’t do it with my personal dogs.

 Now, my one dog likes to supervise my driving.
-He will often sit as far foreward as he can over the center console if I don’t put him in a harness.
-That’s not any more safe than his being in the front seat.
+He will often sit as far forward as he can over the center console if I don’t put him in a harness.
+That’s not any safer than his being in the front seat.
 So, it’s something for you to consider when you decide where your dog will sit when you’re driving.